Cattery: Celled catteries

-Breeding Cattery
+Breeding catteries

 A breeding cattery is a place specialized in breeding valuable pet cats for sale and profit.
-Unlike traditional pet shops, pet hospitals or some boarding catteries, breeding catteries do not have grooming, bathing, nursing, treatment and other associated businesses.
+Unlike traditional pet shops, pet hospitals, or some boarding catteries, breeding catteries do not provide services such as grooming, bathing, or nursing.
 Most breeding cattery operators use ordinary residential houses as breeding places and can be similar either to communal boarding catteries or celled boarding catteries.
-To purchase and sell cats, they will use speciality websites, online marketplaces or the pet trading market, in rare cases they will sell to pet shops.
+Their business operations use specialty websites, online marketplaces, or the pet trading market, and in rare cases they will sell to pet shops.

 Licensed breeding catteries are heavily regulated and must follow relevant government legislation.
-Breed club members are expected to comply with the general Code of Ethics and guidelines applicable to the breed concerned. clubs may also stipulate criteria to be met before issuing registration papers for kittens bred.
+Breed club members are expected to comply with their breed's general ethics code.
+Clubs may also stipulate criteria to be met before issuing registration papers for kittens bred.
 A kennel name or kennel prefix is a name associated with each breeding cattery: it is the first part of the registered name of a pedigreed cat which was bred there.

-In the United States the term boarding kennel can also be used to refer to boarding catteries and licensing agencies do not always differentiate between commercial boarding kennels for dogs and other animal or cat boarding catteries.
+In the United States the term "boarding kennel" can also be used to refer to boarding catteries.
+Licensing agencies do not always differentiate between commercial boarding kennels for dogs and other animal or cat boarding catteries.
 In 2007 market surveys showed that $3.0 billion was spent on these services.
 Annual for US cat owners was $149 according to a 2007–2008 survey.